 In occupational therapy, occupations refer to the everyday activities that people do as individuals, in families and with communities to occupy time and bring meaning and purpose to life.
 Occupations include things people need to, want to and are expected to do.

 For further information, read the "Definitions of Occupational Therapy from Member Organisations revised 2010" document in the Resources.
-This can be found in the 'Leadership & Advocacy' category.

 Where Occupational Therapists work